1. Home

 10. Do you have a customer referral program?

-There are advantages and disadvantages to both string inverters and micro-inverters.
+There are advantages and disadvantages to string inverters and micro-inverters.
 As every home solar project is different, talking to your installer about how each technology relates to your unique property can help you maximize your system performance and return on investment.

 13. When will my system pay for itself?